 Many people who decide to get an owner builder construction loan hit their first difficulty when they apply for it with a regular bank that isn’t interested in owner builder loans.
 For many banks who primarily focus on standard home loans, owner builder construction loans seem like a higher level of risk.
 It is very common for people even with an extremely good credit rating and a history of successfully completed projects to have their owner builder construction loan knocked back by a bank for this reason.

-For many people who are in the process of applying for an owner builder construction loan it is useful to take some time to understand why many banks and financial institutions are reluctant to lend money in this way.
+For many people who are in the process of applying for an owner builder construction loan, it is useful to take some time to understand why many banks and financial institutions are reluctant to lend money in this way.
 Simply speaking, banks and financial institutions lend money for an owner builder construction loan based on the final value of the completed property.
 Although not always the case, owner builder construction projects are statistically more likely to run over budget and in some cases not get finished at all.
 If this happens, the bank will find it very difficult to get their money back by reselling the house as it is difficult to sell an unfinished house and it is very unlikely they would get anything like the money they would get for a completed house.

-Owner builder construction loans can certainly be difficult to obtain and it is one of the main reason people often turn to brokers who specialise in these kind of loans.
+Owner builder construction loans can certainly be difficult to obtain and it is one of the main reason people often turn to brokers who specialise in this kind of loans.
 Brokers who are preparing documents for banks all day every day understand the methodology that banks use to assess a loan and they are often able to present information in a way that makes the banks understand the true value of the project.

 One of the keys to getting an owner building construction loan approved is in showing to the financial institution that there will be a high level of value in the project and therefore a high level of security over their investment.
 There are many types of information you can present to make this a more attractive proposition for banks.
-For example you could include values of similar houses in the area as well as your history of successfully completing similar projects.
+For example, you could include values of similar houses in the area as well as your history of successfully completing similar projects.